 - At 9 months a morning or afternoon snack could be introduced.
 Baby will have started to use their thumb and finger to enjoy finger foods.
 Allow your baby’s behaviour to decide whether you offer a milk feed before or after their solid food.

 - At 12 months baby can enjoy the same food as the rest of the family.
-Foods can be cut up into bite size pieces or mashed with a food.
-Two healthy snacks can be enjoyed for morning and afternoon tea and again, allow your baby’s behaviour to decide whether you offer a milk feed before or after their solid food.
+12 month old baby foods can be cut up into bite size pieces or mashed.
+Two healthy snacks can be enjoyed for morning and afternoon tea and again.

 Learning to eat can be a messy process!
 As a parent you need to stay as calm as possible, though this can be difficult at times.
 The easy way to manage this process is to give your baby a spoon to hold during feeding even though they will not be competent using the spoon until they are about 18 months.